Andereoo/TkinterWeb/docs/source/index.rst

 You can help this project by submitting a `bug report <https://github.com/Andereoo/TkinterWeb/issues/new>`_ to report bugs or suggest new features, or by submitting a `pull request <https://github.com/Andereoo/TkinterWeb/pulls>`_ to offer fixes.
 Your help makes TkinterWeb become more stable and full-featured!

-☕ Or, if you’d like to support ongoing development and maintenance, please consider supporting this project by [buying me a coffee](https://buymeacoffee.com/andereoo).
+☕ Or, if you’d like to support ongoing development and maintenance, please consider supporting this project by `buying me a coffee <https://buymeacoffee.com/andereoo>`_.
 Any amount is hugely appreciated!

 This project is released under the `MIT License <https://github.com/Andereoo/TkinterWeb/blob/main/LICENSE.md>`_ and is free to use, including for commercial purposes.